 You won’t need a gym membership (you can workout anywhere) and you won’t need to do the usual, boring, steady-state cardio routines.
 The combination of Craig’s resistance routines (done in supersets), plus interval training, results in maximum results in a minimum amount of time.

-Here is a good explanation from Craig on that burn fat more effectively:
+Here is a good explanation from Craig on his type of workouts that burn fat more effectively:

-There are also regular that you can enter or vote on.
+There are also regular transformation contests that you can enter or vote on.
 These are all average people who have taken advantage of the Turbulence Training method of fitness.

 The most equipment you will probably need are dumbbells, stability ball, and a bench (optional.)
 So far, I am doing fine with dumbbells and a stability ball.
 The interval routines can work with a treadmill or stationary bicycle.
 If you don’t have access to those, you can substitute with sprints outdoors or body weight intervals.